 The project brings in lung cancer expertise under the clinical leadership of Prof David Baldwin, Chair, UK Clinical Expert Group for Lung Cancer, Dr Richard Lee, National Institute for Health Research Specialty Lead Screening, Prevention and Early Detection, Dr Neal Navani, Senior Clinical Lead of the UK National Lung Cancer Audit and Dr Nick Woznitza MBE, Consultant Radiographer from University College London Hospital NHS Trust and Canterbury Christ Church University.

 Prof Baldwin said “Speed of diagnosis is critical to achieve the best outcomes in lung cancer and to reduce stress and worry for patients.
 AI solutions such as qXR should improve the pathway logistics by flagging abnormalities on chest x-rays as soon as they are undertaken helping patients to progress rapidly through to CT scanning.
-This will also assist our incredibly busy workforce.
-This exciting study will show us just how useful a well-validated AI solution is in our NHS.”
+This will also assist our incredibly busy workforce.”

 Dr Richard Lee commented, “Lung cancer is the most common cause of cancer deaths worldwide.
 It is vital that we make every attempt to diagnose cancer earlier since treatment is much more effective and many more patients live longer, healthier lives if we can use more curative treatments in those diagnosed earlier.
 The SBRI funded collaboration with Qure.ai and other respiratory colleagues across the UK is an immensely valuable opportunity to demonstrate how artificial intelligence tools can lead to earlier lung cancer diagnosis and improve patient outcomes.
 Such techniques can sit alongside our other liquid biopsy research to improve cancer survival in a multi-pronged approach and ensure that those patients in whom we cannot detect lung cancer by screening in targeted lung health checks, can still benefit from the very latest innovations."